DeepMiner: Discovering Interpretable Representations for Mammogram Classification and Explanation: The DeepMiner Framework

 \subsection{Dataset and Training}

-We choose ResNet-152 pretrained on ImageNet~\cite{He2015} as our reference network due to its outstanding performance on object classification.
-We fine-tune the pretrained model to classify mammogram patches containing normal, benign, or malignant findings from the Digital Database for Screening Mammography (DDSM)~\cite{heath2000digital}.
+We choose ResNet-152 pretrained on ImageNet~\citep{He2015} as our reference network due to its outstanding past performance on object classification, image segmentation, and fine-grained localization across a variety of image domains \citep{he2017mask}.
+We replaced the final layer of the network with a 3-class classification layer and fine-tuned all network weights to classify mammogram patches as normal, benign, or malignant using data from the Digital Database for Screening Mammography (DDSM)~\citep{heath2000digital}.
 DDSM is a dataset compiled to facilitate research in computer-aided breast cancer screening.
-It consists of 2,500 studies, each including two images of each breast, a BI-RADS rating of 0-5 for cancer risk, a radiologist's subjective subtlety rating for each finding, and a BI-RADS keyword description of abnormalities.
-Labels include image-wide designations (e.g., malignant, benign, and normal) and pixel-wise segmentations of lesions~\cite{heath2000digital}.
+It consists of 2,620 cases, each including two images of each breast, a BI-RADS rating of 0-5 for cancer risk, a radiologist's subjective subtlety rating for each finding, and a BI-RADS keyword description of abnormalities.
+Labels include image-wide designations (e.g., malignant, benign, and normal) and pixel-wise segmentations of lesions~\citep{heath2000digital}.

-For the following experiments, we partition the DDSM dataset scans into 80\% train, 10\% test, and 10\% additional hold-out scans.
-CNN performance metrics are reported on the test partition.
-DeepMiner explanations are evaluated on the additional hold-out partition.
-All images belonging to a unique patient are in the same partition, to prevent training and testing on different views of the same breast.
+In our experiments, we train our classifier on 80\% of the DDSM cases, reserve 10\% of the cases as a hold-out set to select the learning rate for training, and use the final 10\% of the images as a test set for evaluating CNN classification performance.
+We highlight that all images belonging to the same case are placed in the same dataset partition to mimic the standard use-case of evaluating a trained system on a previously unseen case.

-To increase the number of training examples for fine-tuning, we break up mammograms into smaller image patches in a sliding window fashion.
+To increase the number of training examples for fine-tuning, we extract smaller image patches from our mammograms in a sliding window fashion.
 The dimensions of each image patch are 25\% of the width of the original mammogram, and overlapping patches are extracted using a stride of 50\% of the patch width.
-Any patch containing less than 50\% breast tissue was excluded from our training patches.
-We create three class labels (normal, benign, malignant) for each image patch based on (1) whether at least 30\% of the patch contains benign or malignant tissue, and (2) whether at least 30\% of a benign or malignant finding is located in that patch.
+We use a background texture classifier to discard any patch containing less than 50\% breast tissue.
+We create three class labels (normal, benign, malignant) for each image patch based on (1) whether at least 30\% of the patch contains benign or malignant tissue and (2) whether at least 30\% of a benign or malignant finding is located in that patch.
+These patch labels were determined automatically by calculating pixel overlap with the ground-truth lesion segmentation.

-We fine-tune our reference network using stochastic gradient descent (SGD) with learning rate 0.0001, momentum 0.9, weight decay 0.0001, and batch size 32.
-Performance metrics for tissue classification are shown in Sec.~\ref{sec:res_class}.